learn-co-students/module-1-code-challenge-round-1-seattle-ds-career-051319-dsc-module-1-assessment-1562691756/README.md

 ## Python Fundamentals

 In the first section, we will work with various Python data types and try to accomplish certain tasks using some Python fundamentals.
-Below, we've defined a dictionary with player names as keys for nested dictionaries containing information about each players age, nationality, and a list of teams they have played for.
+Below, we've defined a dictionary with soccer player names as keys for nested dictionaries containing information about each players age, nationality, and a list of teams they have played for.

 ```python